nonbinary-duck/xoshiro-OpenCl/README.md

 The `make` command here is used to execute `cmake`.
 Run `make --dry-run` to see what it does.

+The problem with using `make` this way, however, is that no arguments are passed to the execution of the CMake generated Makefile.
+Therefore compiler flags are managed in the CMake file

+This project has launch and build configs for vscode([-dium](https://github.com/VSCodium/vscodium)).
+So you can use the build menu (`ctrl+shift+b`) for a GUI experience.

 ### Dependencies

-Requires OpenCL and optionally OpenCV (toggle the `#USE_OPENCV_STUFF` flag).
+Requires OpenCL and optionally OpenCV (toggle the `#USE_OPENCV_STUFF` flag in the CMake file).
 If using OpenCV an image will print demonstrating the algorithm.

 To install the dependencies, Aptitude can be used on debian and debian-derivative operating systems (e.g. Ubuntu and family).